New IRS Reporting Requirements for Foreign-Owned US LLCs

 Under these regulations, foreign-owned disregarded entities are required to obtain an Employer Identification Number (EIN) and in order to do so, they must designate a ‘responsible person’, who is “the individual who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage, or direct the entity and the disposition of its funds and assets.”
 The entity must also report any subsequent change in the responsible party.

 Please note, 2018 US filing obligations are required for US LLC in existence prior to Dec 13, 2017.
-The penalty for failure to file Form 5472 on a timely basis is $10,000.
-If the form is submitted on time but is incomplete or inaccurate, it is considered to be late and subject to the $10,000 penalty.
+For tax years beginning after December 31, 2017 the penalty for failure to file Form 5472 on a timely basis was increased from $10,000 to $25,000 by the Tax Cuts and Jobs Act.
+If the form is submitted on time but is incomplete or inaccurate, it is considered to be late and subject to the $25,000 penalty.

 If you have any questions contact us.